graphql-devise/graphql_devise/README.md

 ```

 ### Making Requests
-Here is a list of the available mutations and queries assuming your mounted model
+Here is a list of the available mutations queries, and types assuming your mounted model
 is `User`.

 #### Mutations
-1. userLogin
-1. userLogout
-1. userSignUp
-1. userUpdatePassword
+1. `userLogin(email: String!, password: String!): UserLoginPayload`
-1. userSendResetPassword
+1. `userLogout: UserLogoutPayload`
+1. `userSignUp(email: String!, password: String!, passwordConfirmation: String!, confirmSuccessUrl: String): UserSignUpPayload`

+   The parameter `confirmSuccessUrl` is optional unless you are using the `confirmable` plugin from Devise in your `resourse` class.
+If you have `confirmable` set up, you will have to provide it unless you have `config.default_confirm_success_url` set in `config/initializers/devise_token_auth.rb`.
+1. `userUpdatePassword(password: String!, passwordConfirmation: String!, currentPassword: String): UserUpdatePasswordPayload`

+    The parameter `currentPassword` is optional if you have `config.check_current_password_before_update` set to false (disabled by default) or the resource model supports the `recoverable` Devise plugin and the resource's `allow_password_change` attribute is set to true.
+1. `userSendResetPassword(email: String!, redirectUrl: String!): UserSendReserPasswordPayload`

 #### Queries
-1. userConfirmAccount
-1. userCheckPasswordToken
+1. `userConfirmAccount(confirmationToken: String!, redirectUrl: String!): User`
+1. `userCheckPasswordToken(resetPasswordToken: String!, redirectUrl: String): User`

-The reason for having 2 queries is that these 2 are going to be accessed when clicking on
+The reason for having two queries is that these two are going to be accessed when clicking on
 the confirmation and reset password email urls.
 There is no limitation for making mutation
 requests using the `GET` method on the Rails side, but looks like there might be a limitation
 on the [Apollo Client](https://www.apollographql.com/docs/apollo-server/v1/requests/#get-requests).

+#### Types
+1. `UserLoginPayload`
+1. `UserLogoutPayload`
+1. `UserSendResetPasswordPayload`
+1. `UserSignUpPayload`
+1. `UserUpdatePasswordPayload`

+By default, each payload type returned from the mutations have a single field of type `User` aliased as `authenticable`.

 We will continue to build better docs for the gem after this first release, but in the mean time
 you can use [our specs](https://github.com/graphql-devise/graphql_devise/tree/b5985036e01ea064e43e457b4f0c8516f172471c/spec/requests) to better understand how to use the gem.